 Source: Code Section 199A

-Subject to certain limitations, for tax years 2018 through 2025, individuals, estates, and trusts may deduct up to 20% of qualified business income they receive from sole proprietorships and pass-through entities (such as partnerships, limited liability corporations, and S corporations) in which they own an interest.
+Subject to certain limitations, individuals, estates, and trusts may deduct up to 20% of qualified business income they receive from sole proprietorships and pass-through entities (such as partnerships, limited liability corporations, and S corporations) in which they own an interest.
 The remaining income (after the 20% deduction) is taxed at the individual’s, estate’s, or trust’s regular income tax rate.

 Tax limits and thresholds